chevalierthomas/Sentimark/README.md

 The backend exposes:

 - `GET /api/companies` – search endpoint with server-side filtering backed by PostgreSQL
+- `GET /api/companies/:symbol` – detailed fundamentals and news snapshot (requires a bearer token)
 - `GET /api/companies/:symbol/news` – proxies sentiment headlines via Axios (falls back to demo data when no API is configured)
 - `POST /api/auth/login` – credential check returning short-lived JWTs using database-backed users

+Requests to the snapshot endpoint must include an `Authorization: Bearer <accessToken>` header using the token returned from the login route.

 Security middleware such as Helmet, CORS, and request logging with Morgan are pre-configured.